Creating and using Treants¶

 >>> # python session 1 >>> s.tags.add('elm') >>> # python session 2 >>> s.tags <Tags(['elm'])>

-This is because both objects pull their identifying information from the same file on disk; they store almost nothing in memory.
+This is because both objects pull their identifying information from the same place on disk; they store almost nothing in memory.